 Press releases and reportsApplied filters:standard of living, health, happiness

-Perception of social well-being of the residents of Ukraine in May 2017
+Perception of own well-being of the residents of Ukraine in May 2018:

-As the results of the study show, the vast majority of respondents (72%) are concerned about the war in the East of Ukraine.
-Also, among the most worrying problems for the Ukrainians are the standard of living (60%), the economic situation (47%) and the security of Ukraine (21%).
+According to the results of the survey, the majority of respondents (67%) is concerned about the war in the East of Ukraine.
+Also, among the problems which are of the most concern among the Ukrainians are living standards (54%), the economic situation (42%) and safety of Ukraine (23%).

 Self-assessment of the health`s state by the population of Ukraine

 Kyiv International Institute of Sociology monitors the dynamics of self-assessment of the state of health among the Ukrainians since 1995.
 Survey data show that over the past five years, the state of health of Ukrainian residents remains virtually unchanged: in comparison with 2013, research does not record either improvement or a statistically significant deterioration in how Ukrainian residents assess their own health status.
 However, if compared with 1995, it is noticeable that the level of the health self-esteem has increased.

 Migration intentions of the population of Ukraine in April 2018

 According to a recent KIIS poll, 7% of adult Ukrainians plan to go abroad in the next six months for the long-term stays, work, study or emigration, but most of them have not taken any concrete steps for this yet.
 The most popular country among those who want to leave Ukraine is Poland.